 While doing homework for this post, I came across a quote, part of a transcript from one of your shows.
-I guess you got confronted by some ugly people and wanted to respond.
+I guess you got confronted by some ugly-minded people and needed to respond to them:

 “I know there are anti-Semitic people out there among you gentiles.
 I know that you’re listening.
 I want you to call me and tell me why you don’t like Jews.
 Let’s not pretend this doesn’t exist.
 Let’s stir it up.
 You’re anti-Semitic, and you know it, and you’ve got real feelings about this, and I want to find out what they are.”

 You’ll be sad to know that anti-Semitic attacks—along with racism towards every ethnic minority group and incidents of homophobia and Islamophobia—have been on the rise.
 Your old country of residence has been collectively realizing that whites will no longer be the majority within a few decades…and wow, some whites cannot handle this news.

 In the ’80s, Team Reagan worried about the demographic shift—they set forth plans to foster income inequality precisely because of this fact.
 So I’m guessing that you already were aware of the simmering paranoia.
 Well, fast-forward thirty-five years and America’s whites can barely hold it together.
 You seem like you had thick skin.
 I still think that much of today would shock you.